 We Provide a Unique Identification Concrete Roof Tile Service

 When installing or replacing a roof, one of the most important decisions you have to make is which material to use for the tiles.
-Homeowners today have a wealth of options at their disposal including slate, clay, shingles and concrete.
+Homeowners today have a wealth of options at their disposal, including slate, clay, shingles and concrete.
 So, which is best?

-Concrete tiles also provide a higher degree of fire resistance than other roofing materials such as timber.
+Concrete tiles also provide a higher degree of fire resistance than other roofing materials, such as timber.
 Concrete is both non-combustible and does not emit toxic fumes when exposed to intense heat.

 This makes concrete the ideal roofing material for homes built in areas prone to bushfires.
-While a concrete roof won’t stop a fire starting in your home, it can greatly reduce the risk of it spreading.
+While a concrete roof won’t stop a fire from starting in your home, it can greatly reduce the risk of it spreading.

 Because concrete is a poor conductor of heat, concrete roof tiles prevent the transfer of heat from the sun into your home during the summer and prevent heat from escaping during the winter.

 Roof tiles made from cement are much tougher than those made from natural materials such as slate and clay.
-Concrete tiles can withstand the worst that mother nature can throw at them with little to no maintenance.
+Concrete tiles can withstand the worst that Mother Nature can throw at them with little to no maintenance.

 There are few building materials as versatile as concrete.
-Concrete or cement tiles can be moulded into almost any shape and they can even be made to look like other materials such as timber.
+Concrete or cement tiles can be moulded into almost any shape, and they can even be made to look like other materials such as timber.

 Concrete tiles are also available in a wide range of colours, allowing you to tailor the finished look to complement your home and neighbourhood.
-This is not possible using traditional slate tiles and it is much more durable than paint on shingles.
+This is not possible using traditional slate tiles, and it is much more durable than paint on shingles.

 Originally, roofs were covered with tiles made from natural materials such as slate and clay.
 But these materials are not necessarily the best materials to use today.
 Most natural materials do not insulate as well as concrete, and they are considerably more expensive.